Moving Tips & Resources

 6. How will movers protect my furniture from damage?

 When it comes to protecting furniture during your move, our standard practice is to use intrastate pad wrapping.
 This method involves carefully covering furniture using padded moving blankets, and securing them with clear packing tape.
 It is our goal to cover all furniture surfaces to avoid scratching during transit.
 Additionally, paper pad wrap, shrink-wrap, micro foam and dolphin foam is commonly used to help further protect items.
-Daryl Flood Relocation & Logistics also offers crating for fragile items such as mirrors, artwork, and family heirlooms.
+Daryl Flood Moving & Storage also offers crating for fragile items such as mirrors, artwork, and family heirlooms.
 We coordinate a professional, third-party crating service to build wooden crates custom designed for your items.
 To learn more about why we crate, see our infographic HERE.

 7. Who do I call if there is a problem with my move?